originally posted on Concept Hub

 - Don’t have time to collaborate?
 What about the time spent looking for answers or information or reworking problems in one dept that was either solved in another or will cause problems for another.

 Be a part of the audience

 - You are part of the audience!
-Community in the age of social media isn’t about putting the message out there, it’s about conversation.
-Understanding your audience isn’t done through a sit down strategy session or focus group, it’s about listening to your audience tell you who they are and what they care about.
+Community in the age of social media isn’t about putting the message out there, it’s about conversations.
+Understanding your audience isn’t done through a sit-down strategy session or focus group, it’s about listening to your audience tell you who they are and what they care about.